mblum/nn/README.md

     ./mnist path/to/data

 The tool will train a MLP with two hidden layers, containing 300 and 100 neurons respectively connected by 266.610 weights.
 Using this setup error rates below 5% are accomplished on the test dataset.

+### Make nn run in parallel ###

+Some algorithms of the Eigen library can exploit the multiple cores present in your hardware.
+This will happen automatically, if your compiler supports it.
+You can control the number of threads that will be used using by setting the OpenMP OMP_NUM_THREADS environment variable.

+    OMP_NUM_THREADS=n ./my_program

 ### Using **nn** in your own project